MalakEhabb/ML-based-Product-Matching/README.md

 - Model training using the transformed data.

 ## Model Evaluation
-- Accuracy score on the test set.
+- Accuracy score on the test set (98%).
 - Cross-validation score with 5 folds.

 ## Model Saving